trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 }
 ```

-The features.coordinates show a polygon of the outline of the `nature--vegetation` object.
+The `features.shape.coordinates` shows a polygon of the outline of the `nature--vegetation` object.

-By calculating the area of all polygons we can get an idea of how much foliage blooms on deciduous vegetation in these areas over the summer months.
+By calculating the area of all polygons with this object we can get an idea of how much foliage blooms on deciduous vegetation in these areas over the summer months (and subsequently how much is shed during winter).

 IMPORTANT: as noted the `object_detections` endpoint returns detections in each photo (not by individual object).
 In almost all cases a tree will be covered in more than one photo.
 Therefore the sum of areas for every image will include the same object counted potentially many times.

 Our plan is to capture images of the same paths, however, this still makes a like-for-like comparison almost impossible -- unless you can capture images in the winter in exactly the same place.

-My _crude_ fix, take the count of photos returned by summer and winter and weight by number of images in the sample.
+My _crude_ fix, take the count of photos returned in summer and winter and weight by number of images in the sample.
 For example, if 1000 photos are captured in summer and 500 in winter I will times the sum of area for summer by 0.5 (to account for the 50% reduction in image count in winter).
 Unless you can suggest an improved methodology (please!)?

 Hopefully this gives you a few more ideas to build on Chris' post.
 I also want to say a big thank you to Chris for proof-reading this post, and providing very valuable feedback.